kyilmaz2421/Pentago-SwapAI/README.md

 Some of the limitations of my project is my coding style and maintainability.
 I have worked on my ability to write simple and modular code as a result of this project.

-This project got me very excited and inspired me to build another A.I for the 2048 mini-game on my own time as a passion project which also on my Github.
+This project got me very excited and inspired me to build another A.I for the 2048 mini-game on my own time as a passion project which is also on my Github.